AnduroProject/rust-coordinate/README.md

 To build with the MSRV you will likely need to pin a bunch of dependencies, see `./contrib/test.sh` for the current list.

-## External dependencies

-We integrate with a few external libraries, most notably `serde`.
-These are available via feature flags.
-To ensure compatibility and MSRV stability we provide two lock files as a means of inspecting compatible versions:
-`Cargo-minimal.lock` containing minimal versions of dependencies and `Cargo-recent.lock` containing recent versions of dependencies tested in our CI.

-We do not provide any guarantees about the content of these lock files outside of "our CI didn't fail with these versions".
-Specifically, we do not guarantee that the committed hashes are free from malware.
-It is your responsibility to review them.

 ## Installing Rust